 Cranberry Township Accident Statistics

 Cranberry Township commuters traveling to and from Pittsburgh often take Routes 19, I-79, and I-279 to get to work every day.
-Along with busy commuters, these highways are also hubs for commercial vehicles, which inherently increases the risk of truck accidents.
-I-79 is particularly dangerous with blind curves and aggressive drivers.
-If a driver is unfamiliar with the route, it’s easy to get confused or distracted, causing a potential catastrophic accident.
+Along with busy commuters, these highways are hubs for commercial vehicles—naturally increasing the risk of Cranberry Township truck accidents.
+I-79 is particularly dangerous with blind curves and aggressive drivers; if someone is unfamiliar with the route, it’s easy to get confused or distracted and cause a catastrophic crash.

-In 2023, the Pennsylvania Department of Transportation (PennDOT) recorded 110,382 crashes with 1,209 fatalities (the second-highest in a decade).
-Construction zones, which are common near Cranberry’s growing Route 228 corridor, accounted for 1,216 crashes statewide, resulting in 22 deaths and 689 injuries.
-Weather conditions worsen these risks, particularly on Freedom Road’s steep grade during winter storms.
+In 2023, PennDOT recorded 110,382 crashes with 1,209 fatalities (the second-highest in a decade).
+Construction zones—common near Cranberry’s growing Route 228 corridor—accounted for 1,216 crashes statewide, resulting in 22 deaths and 689 injuries.
+Weather worsens these risks, especially on Freedom Road’s steep grade during winter storms.

-If you were injured in a car crash, you’ll need a Cranberry Township personal injury attorney who is familiar with local accident sites, regulations, and court system.
-Munley Law has a long history serving the residents of Cranberry Township.
-We will use our knowledge of the traffic patterns, road conditions, and insurance policies to help you recover maximum compensation in a timely manner.
+If you were injured in a car crash, you need a Cranberry Township injury attorney familiar with local accident sites, regulations, and the Butler County Court of Common Pleas.
+Munley Law’s deep roots in Cranberry Township mean we know the traffic patterns, road conditions, and local insurance practices.
 Call today for your free initial consultation.

 Common Types of Car Accidents in Cranberry Township

 In Cranberry Township, we see distinct patterns in the types of car accidents that occur.
-Some common practice areas we handle are:
+Some of the common practice areas we handle include:

 - Head-on collisions